PotHelp is now The Level, a straight up guide for people who use drugs.

 All the information you’re familiar with is still available here.

 Cannabis is a depressant, meaning it slows down your body functions.
 It can make you feel relaxed, giggly and hungry (having the ‘munchies’), slow down your speech and thinking or make you feel paranoid.
 If you smoke or vape cannabis, the effects can start very quickly (within 2–10 minutes).
-If you take cannabis orally in an oil or food, it can take 30–60 minutes to kick in.
+If you take cannabis orally in an oil or food, it can take 30–60 minutes to kick in; sometimes longer to feel the full effects.

 Unpleasant symptoms from taking too much cannabis are often referred to as ‘greening out’.
 There is not a specific amount of cannabis that can cause this – it depends on your tolerance and your individual body.
 Remember, a low dose for one person can be a high dose for another as people’s bodies process drugs differently.